 Alum contributes $1 million to support LL.M. tax students

-A UF Law alumnus has made a generous $1 million gift to the UF Law Taxation Program.
-The gift will establish The Graduate Tax Assistantship Fund, which will help UF Law provide financial aid to LL.M. students in the form of research assistantships.
-This support will allow UF Law to attract the best and most qualified LL.M. students.
+A UF Law alumnus has contributed $1 million to the UF Law Tax Program to establish The Graduate Tax Assistantship Fund.
+This gift will help UF Law provide financial aid to LL.M. students in the form of research assistantships.

 The donor, a Florida man who wishes to remain anonymous, said a similar scholarship allowed him to attend Florida’s tax LL.M. program.